-Before we get stuck into survey data, let's look at the big picture: while understanding traditional metrics and statistics can be helpful for analyzing survey results, the real key isn’t analysis—it’splanning.
+Before we dive into how to analyze survey data, let's look at the big picture: while understanding traditional metrics and statistics can be helpful for analyzing customer survey results, the real key isn’t analysis—it’s planning.

 To get meaningful user feedback, you need to ask the right survey questions.
 And to know what the right survey questions are, you should start at the end and establish clear goals.

-What’s the one problem we need to solve, or the one question we need to have answered, above all else?
+What’s the one problem we need to solve, or the one question we need to answer, above all else?

 Which customer segments can give us this insight?